Data Controller – Somerset Council – ICO Registration Z5957592

 The Family Safeguarding Service is a multi-agency approach to addressing factors within identified families which present safeguarding concerns.
 The service work to assess need and provide suitable intervention and support in order that care proceedings might be avoided.
 The types of data processed include:

-- Information about physical health, mental health and/or disability.
+- information about physical health, mental health and disability.

 Purposes for processing